georgelovegrove/GeorgeWebsite/README.md

 ### TODOS

-- Finish integrating SASS
+- Finish integrating SASS, perhaps add Compass
+- Integrate Babel into project
 - Add proper validation on the form inputs for both login and add project (should be able to use ReduxForm for the majority)
-- Find a way to do correct redirects before a page is loaded, perhaps using React Router onEnter()
 - Refactor any necessary components where they should be able to become functions instead of classes
-- Do setupwebsite page with documentation on how website was made for the first project
 - Add change password page
-- Integrate Babel into project
+- Find a way to do correct redirects before a page is loaded, perhaps using React Router onEnter()
 - Add in dev and prod build scripts

 ### Eventually TODOS